HDG-Community/hdg-wiki-two/content/affini-compact/florets-domestication.md

 #### Digital Florets
 Not all florets are biological in origin!
 Some xenosophonts originate from artificial substrates, while others were converted to such a substrate through **digitization**.
 Digital florets may exist entirely as information, or may interact with the physical world through a variety of drone shells, which may be obviously artificial or indistinguishable from the biological.
 ## Domestication of Cultures
-> _She had completely underestimated how powerful the Affini obsession with florets was, how all-encompassing.
+> _"She had completely underestimated how powerful the Affini obsession with florets was, how all-encompassing.
 It wasn’t just preventing extinctions and taking as many florets as they felt like — it included all potential florets as well, regardless of whether they wanted to be florets or not.
 They believe that it’s their responsibility to make every living being in the universe happy, one way or another.
 How had she not seen it?
 All the details were there.
 Her brain simply hadn’t joined them up properly._
 >
-> _There was no way out of this.
-There was never any negotiation possible beyond a polite fiction, because the Affini would never settle for anything else than absolute power to spoil Solstice rotten._
+> _"There was no way out of this.
+There was never any negotiation possible beyond a polite fiction, because the Affini would never settle for anything else than absolute power to spoil Solstice rotten."_
 >
 > **Kanagen's [_No Gods, No Masters_](https://archiveofourown.org/works/44810131/chapters/112743343), chapter 15**